eecs110/winter2021/pages/_assignments/hw2.md

 ### Documentation
 Finally, you may need to refer to the canvas documentation, located here:
-<a href="http://effbot.org/tkinterbook/canvas.htm" target="_blank">http://effbot.org/tkinterbook/canvas.htm</a>.
+* Canvas: <a href="https://anzeljg.github.io/rin2/book2/2405/docs/tkinter/canvas.html" target="_blank">https://anzeljg.github.io/rin2/book2/2405/docs/tkinter/canvas.html</a>
+* Other Canvas methods: <a href="https://anzeljg.github.io/rin2/book2/2405/docs/tkinter/canvas-methods.html" target="_blank">https://anzeljg.github.io/rin2/book2/2405/docs/tkinter/canvas-methods.html</a>

 Most technical documentation is terse and difficult for beginners to interpret.
 That said, learning to read technical documentation is an important part of becoming a solid programmer, and will serve you well.
 You are essentially learning to read in a new genre, so interpreting the documentation takes practice (and patience).
 Ultimately, learning about tkinter is unimportant.
 However, learning how to work with modules (which all have structures similar to tkinter) is one of the most important things you will learn in the class.

 ## Your Tasks
 Take a look at some of the canvas functions and feel free to tinker with the arguments and values of the code.
 When you're done, please complete the following 4 tasks:

 ### 1. Modify the make_oval function
 The job of the **make_oval** function is to draw an oval to the canvas, centered at a given center point, according to a given x-radius and y-radius (as specified by the arguments).
-We are creating this function because in the existing tkinter function, create_oval, is not intuitive: specifying the top-left and bottom-right coordinates of an oval is unconventional and inconvenient.
+We are creating this function because in the existing, built-in tkinter method, <a href="https://anzeljg.github.io/rin2/book2/2405/docs/tkinter/create_oval.html" target="_blank">canvas.create_oval(...)</a>, is not intuitive: specifying the top-left and bottom-right coordinates of an oval is unconventional and inconvenient.
 The make_oval function accepts the following arguments:

 1. **canvas (Canvas)**: a tkinter Canvas object where you want the oval to be drawn.
 1. **center (tuple)**: a tuple that defines the center point, an (x, y) coordinate, where the first element in the tuple refers to the x-coordinate and the second element  in the tuple refers to the y-coordinate.